 Contributions in Aid of Construction (CIAC).
 SMUD records CIAC from customer contributions, primarily relating to expansions to SMUD's distribution facilities, as Other income (expense) - net in the Statements of Revenues, Expenses and Changes in Net Position.
 Contributions of capital are valued at acquisition value.
-For ratemaking purposes, the Board does not recognize such revenues when received; rather, CIAC is included in revenues as such costs are amortized over the estimated useful lives of the related distribution facilities.
+For ratemaking purposes, the Board does not recognize such revenues when received; rather, CIAC is included in revenues as such costs are amortized over the estimated useful lives of the related distribution facilities (see Note 8).

 Revenues and Expenses.
 SMUD distinguishes operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with SMUD's principal ongoing operations.
+Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with

+SMUD's principal ongoing operations.
 The principal operating revenues of SMUD are charges to customers for sales and services.
 Operating expenses include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as Non-Operating Revenues and Expenses in the Statements of Revenues, Expenses and Changes in Net Position.

 Grants.
 SMUD receives grant proceeds from federal and state assisted programs for its projects which include, but are not limited to, advanced and renewable technologies, electric transportation, and energy efficiency.
 SMUD also periodically receives grant proceeds from federal or state assistance programs as partial reimbursements for costs it has incurred as a result of natural disasters, such as storm or fire damages.
-During 2021, SMUD received \$41.4 million from the California Arrearage Payment Program (CAPP), which offers financial assistance to help reduce past due energy balances accrued during the COVID-19 pandemic.
-The State Budget Act of 2021 appropriated \$1.0 billion from the federal American Rescue Plan Act of 2021 to support the establishment of CAPP.
 When applicable, these programs may be subject to financial and compliance audits pursuant to regulatory requirements.
 SMUD records grant proceeds related to capital projects as a Regulatory Credit (see Note 8).

 SMUD has taxable Build America Bonds in which it receives an interest subsidy from the federal government equal to 35 percent of the interest paid (see Note 10).
-SMUD received reduced subsidy payments in 2022 and 2021 due to budget sequestration by the federal government.
-SMUD recognized \$9.3 million in revenues in 2022 and 2021 for its Build America Bonds, as a component of Other income (expense) - net, in the Statements of Revenues, Expenses and Changes in Net Position.
+SMUD received reduced subsidy payments in 2023 and 2022 due to budget sequestration by the federal government.
+SMUD recognized \$9.3 million in revenues in 2023 and 2022 for its Build America Bonds, as a component of Other income (expense) - net, in the Statements of Revenues, Expenses and Changes in Net Position.